BUY NOW

 Han dynasty with the sound of camels."34 ‘Hera’ mentioned above was the wife of Zeus, and Ixion was unfortunately punished by being changed into a ‘half-man, half-horse creature’ because he molested lien in the forest.
 A comparative study of Ixion's image, disposition and experience, compared to those of Dionysus, reveals that the introduction of ‘Dionysus, God of Wine’ into eastern drama culture is to some degree actually an integration of these two Greek gods.

 We can still see presently in Shosoin and Horyuji Temples in Todaiji, Nara of Japan, more than 300 pieces of ancient Greco - Roman style masks for drama characters introduced from the West.
 Masks like "Drunk Hu," "King of Drunk Hu" and "Attendants of Drunk Hu" are obviously affected by Gandhara art.
-Dung Xijiu analyzed in his article, The Eastward Spread of as Dance along the Silk Road that:
+Dung Xijiu analyzed in his article, The Eastward Spread of Mask Dance along the Silk Road that:

 1895 illustration of gigaku masks belonging to Horyu-ji temple in Nara.
 PUBLIC DOMAIN